Palneelvaya/Pellet-Extruder/README.md

 - *Document limitations such as cost, size, power consumption, etc.*
 - Limited knowledge of electronics inside printer
 - Refurbishing the machine, removing old parts and integrating old chassis with new design
+- More noise and vibration during operation than traditional filament based machines.
+- Requires higher temperature to melt pellets

 ---